franfafdaf/IAC_23autumn_Group17-Coursework/Statements.md

 | 10 |        | LBU         |    |        |             |
 | 11 |        | JALR        |
 ### Program Counter
-The program counter determines which instruction to be executed in the cycle.
-In the design, the Instruction Memory Starts from `BFC00000` to `BFC00FFF`, which indicates that the start of PC (`0` in Lab4) should be `BFC00000`.
+The program counter (PC) determines which instruction will be executed in each cycle.
+In this design, the Instruction Memory starts from `BFC00000` and extends to `BFC00FFF`, indicating that the initial value of PC (set to `0` in Lab4) should be `BFC00000`.

-In ordinary cases, PC increases by 4.
-This is due to the nature of Byte Addressing.
-In our CPU, each memory block can only contain 1 byte of data/instruction (equivalant to 8 bits).
-For RV32I CPU, the instruction width and data width are both 32 bits, which takes 4 memory locations.
-To execute the next instruction, PC needs to increase by 4.
+Typically, the PC increments by 4 due to the nature of byte addressing.
+In our CPU, each memory block holds 1 byte of data/instruction (equivalent to 8 bits).
+Given that the instruction and data widths in the RV32I CPU are both 32 bits, occupying 4 memory locations, the PC must increase by 4 to execute the next instruction.

-There are some special cases in our design where PC needs to be relocated to another value, as shown in the table below.
+However, there are special cases in our design where the PC is relocated to a different value, as outlined in the table below.

 | Instruction | Operation on PC  |
 |-------------|------------------|